8bitbuddhist/PixelMaestro/docs/canvas.md

 ```

 ### Clearing the Canvas
-The `clear()` method returns the Canvas to a blank slate by clearing out any drawn shapes.
+The `clear()` method returns the Canvas to a blank slate by setting all Pixels back to their default state.
 You can clear a single pixel using the `erase()` method.
 Note that once you clear a Canvas, there's no way to recover anything you've drawn.

 ## Scrolling
-Scrolling shifts the contents of a Canvas along a Section.
-Scroll time is measured in terms of refresh cycles, e.g. a value of `2` means the Section will refresh twice before the Canvas is scrolled 1 pixel.
-Use the `set_scroll()` method to define the rate of scrolling along the x and y axes.
+Scrolling shifts the contents of a Canvas along the Section.
+Scroll time is measured in terms of refresh cycles, e.g. a value of `2` means the Section will refresh twice before the Canvas scrolls 1 pixel.
+Use `set_scroll()` to define the scroll rate along the x and y axes.
 When this value is positive, the Canvas scrolls left on the x-axis and up on the y-axis, otherwise it scrolls right on x and down on y.

 Call `update_scroll()` to trigger a scroll.
-A scroll is also triggered automatically on `Canvas::update()`.
+A scroll is also triggered automatically on `update()`.
 Setting either axis to 0 disables scrolling on that axis.
-You can disable scrolling entirely by calling `remove_scroll()`.
+You can also stop scrolling by calling `remove_scroll()`, which completely removes all scrolling behavior.

-The following code scrolls 1 Pixel to the left on every refresh cycle and 1 Pixel down every other refresh cycle.
+The following code scrolls 1 Pixel to the left on every refresh cycle and 1 Pixel down every other refresh cycle. `false` disables repeat scrolling, which is described in the next section.

 ```c++
 canvas->set_scroll(1, -2, false);
 ```

 ### Repeated Scrolling
-By default, the Canvas will scroll out of frame before jumping back to its starting point when it reaches the end of the scroll, i.e, when the scroll amount becomes equivalent to the width of the Canvas.
-Setting the `repeat` property to `true` when setting the scroll behavior wraps the Canvas around from one end of the grid to the opposite end, making it appear to scroll infinitely.
+By default, the Canvas will scroll out of frame before jumping back to its starting point when it reaches the end of the scroll, i.e, when the scroll amount equals the Canvas width.
+Setting the `repeat` property to `true` wraps the Canvas around from one end of the grid to the opposite end, making it appear to scroll infinitely.

 ```c++
 canvas->set_scroll(1, -2, true);